Audience: ClassLink Administrator

 Once you setup OneSync, you can automate syncs to manage your accounts for you.
 OneSync acts as middleware to reduce the time and effort needed to maintain account information in an orderly and secure manner.

 IMPORTANT: Please review the OneSync Setup Requirements article before processing further into the setup.

 The OneSync Installer will create and configure a database server and website for your OneSync account.
 The listed items are required and included with your installation:

 - Microsoft .NET Core

-When a new build is pushed to production, Update Available will appear next to an update button on the Settings page.
+When a new build is pushed to production, Update Available will appear next to an update button on the Settings page by clicking on the blue cog wheel in the top right corner.
 Click this button to update your build.
 The Current Version number will increment to confirm a successful download.

 If you are installing on Windows 2012 and IIS fails to install, ensure that the executable is not blocked by windows.